dr-yst/org-x/dev-docs/activeContext.md

 - Implemented server-side filtering approach
 - Focused on external editor integration rather than built-in editing
 - Broke down the task list implementation into smaller, focused issues
+- Implemented file monitoring with the `notify` crate for automatic reloading of edited files
+- Used a thread-safe singleton pattern with `once_cell` for the file monitor

 ## Technical Considerations
 - Task list needs to maintain keyboard operability